studylab1/SAMR-Enum-Lab/Lab_Setup.md

 > **⚠️ This laboratory setup includes certain configurations that are intentionally _**not secure for production environments**_.
 These insecure settings, such as disabling encryption in the SMB protocol or relaxing security controls, have been applied for research purposes.
 Specifically, these settings allow for easier analysis of network traffic and testing SAMR enumeration techniques in a controlled environment.**
 >
 > **💡 These configurations are solely meant to facilitate research and should _not_ be used in live or production environments.** Using them outside of this context could expose critical vulnerabilities in your network.
-It is essential to ensure that production systems always follow secure configurations that align with best practices for security.**
+It is essential to ensure that production systems always follow secure configurations that align with best practices for security.

 ---

-## Research Goals

-..text..

 ## Key Components of the Lab